Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties

 Note that if $(G,H)$ is the Whittaker induction of a strongly tempered pair, the integral above needs to be regularized (see Section \ref{sec non-red strategy 1} for details).
 In general, if the model $(G,H)$ is not strongly tempered, the local relative character $I_{H_v}(\phi_v)$ is defined via the Plancherel formula.
 For details, see Section 17.3 of \cite{SV}.

-For each spherical pair $(G,H)$, one expects that the local relative character $I_{H_v}(\phi_v)$ equals the product of some local $L$-functions $\frac{L(s_0,\pi_v,\rho_X)}{L(1,\pi_v,\Ad)}$ with a product of certain special values of local zeta functions (denoted by $\Delta_{X_v}$) over all the unramified places.
-For instance, for the orthogonal Gross--Prasad model (which is strongly tempered), the local relative character was computed by Ichino--Ikeda \cite{II}, equal to
+For each spherical pair $(G,H)$, one expects that the local relative character $I_{H_v}(\phi_v)$ equals the quotient of some special values of some local $L$-functions $\frac{L(s_0,\pi_v,\rho_X)}{L(1,\pi_v,\Ad)}$ times a product of certain special values of local zeta functions (denoted by $\Delta_{X_v}$) over all the unramified places.
+For instance, for the orthogonal Gross--Prasad model (which is strongly tempered), the local relative character was computed by Ichino--Ikeda \cite{II}, which is equal to